chunthebear/chunthebear.github.io/_pages/about.md

 <table>
   <tr>
     <td>2024 10 - 2025 01</td>
-    <td>Visited labs at SMU, SUTD and NUS in Singapore and gave a talk on "Information Access for Blind and Low-Vision People: A Representation-Centered and Social Perspective."</td>
+    <td>Visited labs at SMU, SUTD and NUS in Singapore and gave a talk on <a href="https://drive.google.com/file/d/1_rs-tFT12dgRAyQoWwjqfgfwhBDNiLZl/view?usp=sharing">Information Access for Blind and Low-Vision People: A Representation-Centered and Social Perspective.</a></td>
   </tr>
   <tr>
     <td>2024 10</td>